 The program offers many opportunities to gain hands-on experience and expert perspectives.
 Combined with comprehensive and timely coursework, you’ll build a compelling resume by taking advantage of opportunities to:

-- Intern at top corporations such as Accenture, The TJX Companies, Zenith Optimedia, FactSet, Dick’s Sporting Goods, and General Electric.
+- Intern at top corporations such as Accenture, GE, Pfizer, the TJX Companies and Synchrony.

-- Network and receive mentoring from the Management Department Advisory board that boasts members from Apple, EMC, FedEx, Goldman Sachs, and Panera Bread.
+- Network and receive mentoring from the Management Department Advisory board that boasts members from companies like Chubb, FedEx Express and Morgan Stanley.

 - Gain an edge through your IMPRESS* score, which measures achievement in the areas of professional development and emotional intelligence, major/industry exploration, certifications, global context, and community engagement.